13 best browsers for privacy: What's the most private web browser?

 Sadly, unlike other browsers such as Firefox, Edge does not offer tracking protection on incognito mode or offer a VPN like Opera's built-in VPN.
 However, Edge should not be overlooked, Microsoft offers plenty of privacy and security support which can be controlled from its in-browser settings.

-What's more, since April 2016, Opera has comes with a free built-in VPN which means users can browse privately and securely.
+Interestingly, since April 2016, Opera has come with a free built-in VPN which means users can browse privately and securely.

 Based on the Chromium open source project, the Yandex browser uses the Blink engine and checks downloads through Kaspersky antivirus.
 What's more, the browser uses Opera's Turbo technology to optimise webpages that are using a slow or disrupted connection.

 Yandex also offers DNS spoofing protection, which claims to block malicious webpages and protects passwords and bank card details.